OfficeDev/office-js-docs-pr/docs/overview/office-add-ins-community-call.md

 ## Agenda for June 12, 2024 call
 The agenda for the June Office Add-ins community call:
-* Dev tools update for WXP add-ins
+* Developer tools update for Word, Excel, and PowerPoint add-ins.
-* Excel add-ins update
+* Excel add-ins update.

 > [!NOTE]
 > For us to improve our community call experience and better understand our audience, we invite you to fill out this survey: [Office Add-ins Developer Community Survey](https://forms.office.com/r/YNDtW8wQ6U).